fortinetdev/terraform-provider-fortios/website/docs/r/fortios_dlp_fpdocsource.html.markdown

 The following arguments are supported:

 * `name` - Name of the DLP fingerprint database.
 * `server_type` - (Required) Protocol used to communicate with the file server.
 Currently only Samba (SMB) servers are supported.
+Valid values: `samba`.
 * `server` - (Required) IPv4 or IPv6 address of the server.
 * `period` - Frequency for which the FortiGate checks the server for new or changed files.
+Valid values: `none`, `daily`, `weekly`, `monthly`.
 * `vdom` - Select the VDOM that can communicate with the file server.
+Valid values: `mgmt`, `current`.
 * `scan_subdirectories` - Enable/disable scanning subdirectories to find files to create fingerprints from.
+Valid values: `enable`, `disable`.
 * `scan_on_creation` - Enable to keep the fingerprint database up to date when a file is added or changed on the server.
+Valid values: `enable`, `disable`.
 * `remove_deleted` - Enable to keep the fingerprint database up to date when a file is deleted from the server.
+Valid values: `enable`, `disable`.
 * `keep_modified` - Enable so that when a file is changed on the server the FortiGate keeps the old fingerprint and adds a new fingerprint to the database.
+Valid values: `enable`, `disable`.
 * `username` - (Required) User name required to log into the file server.
 * `password` - Password required to log into the file server.
 * `file_path` - Path on the server to the fingerprint files (max 119 characters).